 “A geek was originally a circus artist who performed morbid acts like biting heads off live chickens and swallowing frogs.
 I am obviously, given my vegetarian diet, no geek.
 As for f*ggot, I have no tentendencies, homosexual or heterosexual, and since I am forever thirteen and dislike touching others, I may never develop any sexual interest – which, from what I hear about sex, is for the best.”

-Boo wakes up not knowing where he is or what just happened?
+Boo wakes up not knowing where he is or what had happened to cause this disillusion?
 What he remembers last was going over his defense mechanism of memorizing the periodic table while some fellow students were picking on him and then nothing but blank space and silence.
 After coming to, he realizes that he is no longer in front of his locker and no longer in Hoffman States, Illinois.
 With a scientific approach he investigates his surroundings and gathers his bearings.
 He is told by a welcoming agent that he is dead, but dead from what?
-Being agnostic it’s hard for even the most intelligent of people like Boo, to decipher where exactly he is, but one thing is for sure is that it is certainly other worldly.
+Being agnostic it’s hard for even the most intelligent of person like Boo to decipher; but one thing is for sure is that it is certainly other worldly.
 Boo is in a place simply called “Town” complete with residents that are referred to as gommers, dogooders, sadcons, and townies residing in an environment made specifically for them.
 Everyone is American; they are all thirteen-years-old and will stay that way for a long time.
 A place where you can never lose weight, gain muscle or cure an acne problem, the way you looked when you died is the way you will stay in Town.
 As Boo goes about his business, learning the ins and outs of this new society he realizes that he is more sociable and a hell of a lot dumber than he remembered.
-Friendship is easier to accomplish then he initially thought but Boo still has a lot to learn.
+Friendship is also easier to accomplish when your dead, but Boo still has a lot to learn.

 “I am unfamiliar with the art of friendship: the teasing, quarreling, and reconciling.
 How many days should a person remain upset, for example, when a friend utters an insensitive comment or shows disloyalty?
 These are figures I should jot in my ledger.”